rileyschock/reference-website/README.md

     - In this circumstance, the parent property is the 'display:grid' code, and the two sub-properties are the 'grid-template-columns' and 'grid-template-rows'.
 The sub-properties define both the columns and the rows in the grid, and are able to set its values.
 20. What is the difference between display: flex and display: grid?
     - There are multiple differences between these two properties, and the main ones are the axis of the layout, the alignment, and the flexibility.
 While flex is used for one-dimentional, simplier and linear layouts, grid can be more complex and multi-dimentional.
 Both properties provide alignment stylization, however they produce different syntax code which have different behaviours.
+21. What sub-property do we use to divide elements in CSS Grid properties?
+    - The grid-template-columns and grid-template-rows allows us to divide elements and define their proportions.